Per-Scholas-Hassan-Razak/mod15-taskmaster/README.md

       - throws projectId validation error at service if projectId is not correct
       - throws resource not found error at service if user is not owner of project
       - if all checks pass then task is created and returned to user

+### router.get("/", allTasks);
+      - retrieves all tasks associated with a specific project
+      - throws projectId validation error at service if projectId is not correct
+      - throws resource not found error at service if user is not owner of project
+      - if all checks pass then tasks are retrieved